Holiday Calculator UK

 How to Carry Over Annual Leave?

-There are exceptions to the carry-over rules.
-If an employee cannot take their statutory leave due to sickness, maternity leave, or other qualifying reasons, they can carry over unused leave into the following year.
-However, this leave usually must be taken within 18 months.
+There are exceptions to the rules.
+If an employee cannot take their leave due to sickness, maternity leave, or similar circumstances, they may carry unused leave into the following year, usually within 18 months.

 How to Book Time Off?

-When an employee wants to take time off, they should give notice that is at least twice the length of the leave they are requesting.
-For instance, they should provide two weeks’ notice for one week of leave.
+When an employee wants to take time off, they should usually give notice that is at least twice the length of the leave they plan to take.
+For example, if an employee wishes to take one week of annual leave, they should normally provide two weeks’ notice.

-As an employer, it’s crucial to have a clear process for requesting annual leave.
-This could be a paper form, an email system, or an online holiday management platform.
-Make sure all staff members are aware of this process.
+As an employer, it is important to have a clear process for requesting annual leave.
+This could be a paper form, an email request, or an online holiday management system.
+Whatever method you choose, make sure all employees understand how the process works.

-With Blaze HR, employees can easily request leave through the mobile app or web portal.
-Line managers can check their team’s upcoming holidays in the holiday calendar, which helps avoid scheduling conflicts and manage staffing effectively.
+Using an HR system can make this process much easier.
+With Blaze HR, employees can request leave through the mobile app or web portal.
+Managers can view upcoming holidays in the team calendar, helping them avoid scheduling conflicts and manage staffing more effectively.

 Let’s Work Together And Make HR Simpler